dai-shi/react-hooks-fetch/README.md

 ## Limitations

 - Suspense is only for lazy loading in React 16.8 and this library uses an undocumented behavior of Suspense.
 - This library does not offer any caching mechanism.
 There are some use cases where caching is not important but cancellation is important.
-Not that the browser cache is still effective.
+Note that the browser cache is still effective.